nyau0115/comp7404-P/README.md

 Reminder: Loading pre-trained network may take up to few minutes.

 ## Data
-Dataset used in this project is English bAbI task (10k) from facebook research
+Dataset used in this project is English bAbI task (10k) from Facebook research

 According to Facebook: